alizahedi7/BlogApp/README.md

 You can generate fake data for testing purposes using the provided management command.
 Follow these steps:

-1. Access the Docker container running the Django application using the following command:
+1. Make migrations for the Django application:

     ```bash
+    docker-compose exec web python manage.py makemigrations
+    ```

+2. Apply migrations to create database tables:

+    ```bash
+    docker-compose exec web python manage.py migrate
+    ```

+3. Access the Docker container running the Django application using the following command:

+    ```bash
     docker-compose exec web bash
     ```

-2. Once inside the container, run the management command to seed the database with fake data:
+4. Once inside the container, run the management command to seed the database with fake data:

     ```bash
     python manage.py seed_db
     ```

 This command will generate 10 instances of posts and 10 comments for each post in the database.

 ## Accessing API Documentation